 II Year | The Law School, Jammu University

-There are various examples of child exploitation like child labour, child prostitution, child pornography, etc. This article particularly discusses the menace of child labour and sheds light on the constitutional loopholes that prevent effective implementation of legislation.
+There are various examples of child exploitation like child labour, child prostitution, child pornography, etc. This article particularly discusses the menace of child labour and sheds light on the loopholes in the constitution that prevent effective implementation of legislation.

 The Legislature passed many laws in pursuance of Article 24 in India like:-

 - The Mines Act 1952.

 - The Child Labour (Protection and Regulation) Act 1986, Amendment Act 2016 and Amendment Rules 2017

 According to data census 2011, the number of child labourers in India is 10.1 million of which 5.6 million are boys and 4.5 million are girls.

 The Child Labour (Protection and Regulation) Amendment Act 2016 seems progressive at a first glance.
 It prohibits the working of children in hazardous occupations.
 However, it possesses certain drawbacks.

 Firstly, it slashed 83 hazardous occupations to just explosives, mining, and occupations mentioned in the Factory Act.
 These can be removed under Section 4.

 Secondly, Section 3 (5) allows child labor in family or family enterprises.
 This clause does not define the hours of work.
 It also states that a child can work after school hours in non-hazardous factories.